 OpenSearch Serverless scales OCUs automatically based on load.
 This works well for bursty workloads - an internal search tool that sees 10x traffic during business hours and near-zero overnight.
 Where it falls apart: sustained high-throughput workloads.
 Once you consistently need 8+ OCUs, provisioned instances almost always cost less.

 There are also hard functional limitations.
 No custom plugins, no alerting, no anomaly detection, and limited API coverage.
-Performance degrades noticeably past ~1 TB of indexed data.
+Performance degrades on very large collections - Serverless was originally capped at 1 TB and has since been raised to ~6 TB, but it still trails provisioned at scale.
 These constraints matter more than the pricing model for many production use cases.

 | Scenario | Serverless monthly cost | Provisioned equivalent |